Nandan-Bhuva/react-spa/README.md

 # react-spa
-This is a sample project
+This is a sample project repo.
+Author - Nandan Bhuva